dropwizard/dropwizard/docs/source/manual/core.rst

 Streaming Output
 ----------------

-If your service happens to return lots of information, you may get a big performance and efficiency bump by using streaming output.
+If your application happens to return lots of information, you may get a big performance and efficiency bump by using streaming output.
 By returning an object which implements Jersey's ``StreamingOutput`` interface, your method can stream the response entity in a chunk-encoded output stream.
 Otherwise, you'll need to fully construct your return value and *then* hand it off to be sent to the client.